Possession of Drugs can Be a Felony or Misdemeanor

 Why do I need an aggressive, experienced, and successful attorney?

-There are a few key reasons you need to be represented by an experienced attorney.
+It would be best if you were represented by an experienced attorney for a few key reasons.
 One reason is that seasoned attorneys, including the attorneys with LEWIS & DICKSTEIN P.L.L.C., are experienced enough to know how to pursue a dismissal or plea under advisement when appropriate and help clients avoid needless jail, lengthy probation, and onerous terms and conditions of probation.
 An inexperienced attorney or one not specialized in criminal defense, does not stand a chance of getting the same result.
-An experienced criminal defense attorney knows when to bring in lack of intent, reasonable doubt, and knows when to push for a lesser charge in a situation where the client is categorically guilty.
+An experienced criminal defense attorney knows when to argue lack of intent, reasonable doubt, or when to push for a lesser charge in a situation where the client is categorically guilty.